otepencelik/GAN-Artwork-Generation/README.md

 ## WikiArt Dataset

-The WikiArt dataset can be downloaded from the following link (resized to 64x64):
+The WikiArt dataset can be downloaded from [this link](https://drive.google.com/file/d/1uX3rC7a_aRtsQAz8UTCGOiTvO-3b0yXY/view?usp=sharing) (resized to 64x64)

-*insert drive link*

 The original WikiArt dataset is contained in [this repo](https://github.com/cs-chan/ArtGAN/tree/master/WikiArt%20Dataset).